Cutoff for geodesic paths on hyperbolic manifolds: Introduction

 The analog of Theorem \ref{th:S1} for the Brownian motion and the geodesic random walk is proven in \cite{Golubev} for compact hyperbolic surfaces (that is $d=2$).
 The proof of Theorem \ref{th:S1} will be proven with a similar strategy.
 To our knowledge, there is currently no example of applications of Theorem \ref{th:S1} in dimension $d \geq 3$.
 In dimension $d = 2$, it was recently proven in \cite{MR4635304} that there exists a sequence of compact hyperbolic surfaces $M_n$ of increasing volume such that $\lim \lambda_1(M_n) =\sigma_2$.
 This is actually a generic assumption: it was announced in \cite{anantharaman2024spectralgaprandomhyperbolic} that a random hyperbolic surface of genus $g$ (and volume $V_n = 4\pi(g-1)$) sampled according to the Weil-Petersson measure on the moduli space of Riemannian metrics satisfies $\lim \lambda_1(M_n) =\sigma_2$ in probability as $n \to \infty$.
+More recently, it has been showed in \cite{MageePuderVanHandel} that this is also the typical behavior of covering spaces of closed hyperbolic surfaces.

 \paragraph{Cutoff for hyperbolic manifolds with a Sarnak-Xue spectral density property} The hypothesis $\liminf_n \lambda_1(M_n) \geq \sigma_d$ is very strong.
-However, it is possible to relax this spectral assumption as observed in related context in \cite{Golubev,MR4476123,MR4400017}.
+However, it is possible to relax this spectral assumption as observed in related contexts in \cite{Golubev,MR4476123,MR4400017}.
 This relaxed spectral assumption is called the {\em Sarnak-Xue spectral density property} in \cite{MR4400017} after \cite{MR1131400}.
 More precisely, let $(M_n)_n$ be a sequence of hyperbolic $d$-dimensional manifolds as above with $\lim_n V_n = \infty$.
 For any $s \in [0,1)$, set We say that $(M_n)_n$ satisfies the \textit{Sarnak-Xue density property} if for all $s \in (0,1)$, $I(s) \leq 1-s$.